 The work of these employees may be subject to final checking and, as required, progress checking.
-Such employees may be required to check the work and/or provide guidance to other employees at a lower level and/or provide assistance to less experienced employees at the same level.
+Such employees may be required to check the work and/or provide guidance to other employees at a lower level and/or aid less experienced employees at the same level.

-- Reception/switchboard duties as in Level 1 and in addition responding to enquiries as appropriate, consistent with the acquired knowledge of the organisation's operations and services, and/or where presentation, and use of interpersonal skills are a key aspect of the position.
+- Reception/switchboard duties as in Level 1 and in addition responding to enquiries as appropriate.

-- Operation of computerised radio/telephone equipment, personal computer, printing devices attached to personal computer, Dictaphone equipment, typewriter.
+- Operation of computerised radio/telephone equipment, personal computer, printing devices attached to a personal computer.

-- Word processing, e.g. the use of a word processing software package to create, format, edit, correct, print and save text documents, e.g. standard correspondence and business documents.
+- Word processing, e.g., the use of a word processing software package to create, format, edit, correct, print, and save text documents, e.g., standard correspondence and business documents.

-- Stenographer/person solely employed to take shorthand and to transcribe by means of appropriate keyboard equipment.

 - Copy typing and audio typing.

 - Maintenance of records and/or journals including initial processing and recording relating to the following:

 - o reconciliation of accounts to balance

-- incoming/outgoing cheques
+- o incoming/outgoing cheques

-- $\circ \quad invoices \\$
+- invoices

 - o debit/credit items

-- payroll data
+- o payroll data

-- o petty cash imprest system
+- o petty cash system

 - o letters etc.

 - Computer application involving use of a software package which may include one or more of the following functions:

-- create new files and records
+- o create new files and records.

 - spreadsheet/worksheet

 - o graphics

 - accounting/payroll file

 - following standard procedures and using existing models/fields of information.

 - Arrange routine travel bookings and itineraries, make appointments.

-- Provide general advice and information on the organisation's products and services, e.g. front counter/telephone.
+- Provide general advice and information on the organisation's products and services, e.g., front counter/telephone.

 Employees at this level have achieved a standard to be able to perform specialised or non-routine tasks or features of the work.
-Employees require only general guidance or direction and there is scope for the exercise of limited initiative, discretion and judgment in carrying out their assigned duties.

-Such employees may be required to give assistance and/or guidance (including guidance in relation to quality of work and which may require some allocation of duties) to employees in Levels 1 and 2 and would be able to train such employees by means of personal instruction and demonstration.
+Employees require only general guidance or direction and there is scope for the exercise of limited initiative, discretion, and judgment in carrying out their assigned duties.
+Such employees may be required to give assistance and/or guidance (including guidance in relation to the quality of work and which may require some allocation of duties) to employees in Levels 1 and 2 and would be able to train such employees by means of personal instruction and demonstration.

-- Prepare cash payment summaries, banking report and bank statements; calculate and maintain wage and salary records; follow credit referral procedures; apply purchasing and inventory control requirements; post journals to ledger. - Provide specialised advice and information on the organisation's products and services; respond to client/public/supplier problems within own functional area utilising a high degree of interpersonal skills. - Apply one or more computer software packages developed for a personal computer or a central computer resource to either/or:

-- o create new files and records - maintain computer-based records management systems - identify and extract information from internal and external sources - use of advanced word processing/keyboard functions. - Arrange travel bookings and itineraries; make appointments; screen telephone calls; respond to invitations; organise internal meetings on behalf of executive(s); establish and maintain reference lists/personal contact systems for executive(s). - Application of specialist terminology/processes in professional offices.
+- Prepare cash payment summaries, banking reports and bank statements; calculate and maintain wage and salary records; follow credit referral procedures; apply purchasing and inventory control requirements; post journals to the ledger. - Provide specialised advice and information on the organisation's products and services; respond to client/public/supplier problems within own functional area utilising a high degree of interpersonal skills. - Apply one or more computer software packages developed for a personal computer or a central computer resource to either/or: - o create new files and records. - maintain computer-based records management systems. - identify and extract information from internal and external sources. - use of advanced word processing/keyboard functions. - Arrange travel bookings and itineraries; make appointments; screen telephone calls; respond to invitations; organise internal meetings on behalf of executive(s); establish and maintain reference lists/personal contact systems for executive(s). - Application of specialist terminology/processes in professional offices.

-Employees at this level will have achieved a level of organisation or industry specific knowledge sufficient for them to give advice and/or information to the organisation and clients in relation to specific areas of their responsibility.
+Employees at this level will have achieved a level of organisation or industry-specific knowledge sufficient for them to give advice and/or information to the organisation and clients in relation to specific areas of their responsibility.
 They would require only limited guidance or direction and would normally report to more senior staff as required.

-Whilst not a pre-requisite, a principal feature of this level is supervision of employees in lower levels in terms of responsibility for the allocation of duties, co-ordinating work flow, checking progress, quality of work and resolving problems.
-They exercise initiative, discretion and judgment at times in the performance of their duties.
+Whilst not a pre-requisite, a principal feature of this level is the supervision of employees in lower levels in terms of responsibility for the allocation of duties, coordinating workflow, checking progress, quality of work and resolving problems.
+They exercise initiative, discretion, and judgment at times in the performance of their duties.

-They are able to train employees in Levels 1-3 by personal instruction and demonstration.
+Level 4 employees must be able to train employees in Levels 1-3 by personal instruction and demonstration.